 Comprehensive plans have been completed for eight of the Region's 12 watersheds: the Root River, Fox River, Milwaukee River, Menomonee River, Kinnickinnic River, Pike River, Des Plaines River, and Oak Creek watersheds.
 Moreover, the Commission has developed tools for use in those parts of the Region for which watershed studies have not been prepared and for selected smaller streams not previously studied.
 The Commission will conduct data research and analyses needed for re-evaluation and refinement of hydrologic-hydraulic data and flood control analyses, integrating all available data, including flood insurance study results.
-Data are incorporated as a layer on large-scale topographic mapping as needed and schedules allow.
+Data are incorporated as a layer in the Commission's Regional geographic information system database.